scottmckendry/sunsetr/README.md

 ## 🌍 Geographic Location Setup

-sunsetr can automatically calculate sunrise and sunset times based on your geographic location using the `transition_mode = "geo"` setting.
-This provides more accurate and natural transitions than fixed times.
+sunsetr can automatically calculate sunrise and sunset times based on your geographic location using `transition_mode = "geo"`.
+This provides more accurate and natural transitions than fixed times and gives you a few benefits when compared to using fixed times.
+The geo transition mode uses real-time calculations and will automatically adjust throughout the year as the seasons change.

 ### Interactive City Selection